- Shortness of breath or trouble breathing

 Information is still changing.
 We will update this chart as new evidence comes out.

-Everyone 12 years and older can get the COVID-19 vaccines for free with no out-of-pocket costs in the United States.
-The Food and Drug Administration (FDA) has approved the Pfizer-BioNTech COVID-19 vaccine, called Comirnaty [koe-MIR-nah-tee], for ages 16 and older.
-The FDA has authorized the Pfizer-BioNTech vaccine for emergency use for ages 12-15.
-The FDA has authorized the Moderna and Johnson & Johnson (made by Janssen) COVID-19 vaccines for emergency use for ages 18 and older.
+Everyone ages 6 months and older can get the COVID-19 vaccines for free with no out-of-pocket costs in the United States.
+The currently available vaccines include Pfizer COVID-19 vaccine (called COMIRNATY® [koe-MIR-nah-tee]) for ages 6 months and older; Moderna COVID-19 vaccine (called spikevax™) for ages 6 months and older; Johnson & Johnson (made by Janssen) COVID-19 vaccine for ages 18 and older; and Novavax COVID-19 vaccine for ages 18 and older.

 Most people can get the COVID-19 vaccines with no issues.
 Allergic and adverse reactions are rare.